Fuzzy Faces Refuge Programs for Humans

-The Freedom Steps Equine Services for Heroes program is specifically designed for those suffering from Post-Traumatic Stress Disorder (PTSD), Compassion Fatigue, Secondary Traumatic Stress (STS), TBI and/or other injuries that can happen in the line of duty.
-Classes are held on Friday at 4 and 5 PM.
+The Horses for Heroes program offered by Freedom Steps Equine Services is specifically designed for those suffering from Post-Traumatic Stress Disorder (PTSD), Compassion Fatigue, Secondary Traumatic Stress (STS), TBI and/or other injuries that can happen in the line of duty.

-Individuals benefit from equine therapy as it restores a sense of self, helps renew their quality of life and can assist an entire family to regain hope for the future.
+Individuals who have suffered injury in service to others benefit from equine therapy as it restores a sense of self, helps renew their quality of life and can assist an entire family to regain hope for the future.